Policy last reviewed: September 2020

 In the school’s endeavours to improve attendance we consider that there are several important elements:

 The registers are taken electronically (Studybugs) and show whether the pupil absence is authorised or unauthorised.
 Authorised absence is where the school has given approval for the pupil to be absent or has accepted the explanation offered as a satisfactory justification for absence.
 The Studybugs system will show any messages that have been received which relates to an absence.
+We also a system called BromCom.

 Examples of absences that may be treated as authorised

 Lateness & late collection

 Parents are reminded that lateness after the register has closed could incur an unauthorised absence mark for the whole morning and therefore persistent lateness could result in their being issued with a fixed penalty notice.

 CLOSE WORKING RELATIONSHIP WITH LAAO (Local Authority Attendance Officer)

 The LAAO will usually support Stoke by carrying out a home visit and send any reports/actions to the school.
 The school will undertake regular checks of the attendance records and follow up any pupils whose attendance falls below 90% and will arrange meetings with parents and produce parent contracts.

 The LAAO may also provide the following support:

 INVOLVEMENT OF PARENTS: